Skip to content

 # → {"mystique": <class MystiqueProvider>, ...}

-3.9 Reference astrocyte-rest vs embedding Astrocyte
+3.9 Reference astrocyte-gateway-py vs embedding Astrocyte

 Plugins and config: Contributors ship packages with pyproject.toml entry points (§3.1–3.4 plus §3.5–3.6 when implemented). §3.7 shows how deployers reference those plugins in YAML (short name or module:Class).
 Discovery helpers live in astrocyte._discovery.